 Reducing appetite by reducing the food choices available to you.

 Sugars and starches that you get from your diet enter your bloodstream as a type of sugar called glucose.
-In prediabetes, your body has trouble managing the glucose in your blood due to resistance to a hormone called insulin.
-Normally, insulin is able to help your body keep blood glucose levels in check, but the effect is weaker if you have prediabetes, so blood glucose rises.
+In prediabetes, your body has trouble managing the glucose in your blood due to resistance to a hormone called insulin, which can lead to a risk of developing type 2 diabetes.
+Normally, insulin is able to help your body keep blood glucose levels in check, but the effect is weaker if you have impaired insulin resistance, so blood glucose rises.

 There is research supporting reduced-carbohydrate diets in the treatment of prediabetes.
 Reducing your sugar and starch intake may lower blood sugar levels by preventing as much sugar from going into your blood.
 It can also help reverse insulin resistance.